outcomesinsights/conceptql/doc/spec.md

 }
 ```

-In the actual implementation of the concept node, each ConceptQL statement will have a unique identifier which the concept node will use.
-So, assuming that the ID 2031 represents the concept we want to gather all procedure costs for, our example should really read:
+In the actual implementation of the algorithm operator, each ConceptQL statement will have a unique identifier which the algorithm operator will use.
+So, assuming that the ID 2031 represents the algorithm we want to gather all procedure costs for, our example should really read:

 ```ConceptQL
 {